nuree-cit/linux-assignment1/README.md

 - [pacman - ArchWiki (archlinux.org)](https://wiki.archlinux.org/title/Pacman)
 ---
 ## 5. Upload a public key to DigitalOcean
-By uploading a public key to DigitalOcean, you will be safely connected to the DigitalOcean including your droplets.
+By uploading a public key to DigitalOcean, you will be safely connected to the DigitalOcean including your Droplets.

 ### 1. Upload a public key to DigitalOcean
 Open Arch Linux and then type and run commands below.
 ```bash
 doctl compute ssh-key import your_key --public-key-file ~/.ssh/your_key.pub
 ```
-- `compute`: Command that working with droplets
+- `compute`: Command that working with Droplets
 - `ssh-key import`: Command that importing an SSH key.
 - `your_key`: This is the name of SSH key you give within DigitalOcean.
 - `--public-key-file ~/.ssh/your_key.pub`: get public key from the path.